ABN Instructions - JE Part B

 Advance Beneficiary Notice of Noncoverage (ABN) Form Instructions

-All of the aforementioned physicians, suppliers, practitioners, and providers must complete the ABN as described below, and deliver the notice to affected beneficiaries or their representative before providing the items or services that are the subject of the notice.
+All of the aforementioned healthcare providers and suppliers must complete the ABN as described below in order to transfer potential financial liability to the beneficiary, and deliver the notice with enough time prior to providing the items/services for the beneficiary to make an informed decision about the services that are subject to the notice.

-Medicare inpatient hospitals and skilled nursing facilities (SNFs) use other approved notices for Part A items and services when notice is required; however, these facilities must use the ABN for Part B items and services.
+Medicare inpatient hospitals and skilled nursing facilities (SNFs) use other approved notices for Part A items and services when notice is required in order to shift potential financial liability to the beneficiary; however, these facilities must use the ABN for Part B items and services.

-The ABN may also be used to provide voluntary notification of financial liability for items or services that Medicare never covers.
-When the ABN is used as a voluntary notice, the beneficiary doesn't choose an option box or sign the notice.
+The ABN may also be used to provide notification of financial liability for items or services that Medicare never covers.
+When the ABN is used in this way, it is not necessary for the beneficiary to choose an option box or sign the notice.
 CMS has issued detailed instructions on the use of the ABN in its on-line Medicare Claims Processing Manual (MCPM), Publication 100-04, Chapter 30, §50.
-Related policies on billing and coding of claims, as well as coverage determinations, are found elsewhere in the CMS manual system or website: https://www.cms.gov.
+Related policies on billing and coding of claims, as well as coverage determinations, are found elsewhere in the CMS manual system or CMS website.

 The ABN is a formal information collection subject to approval by the Executive Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (PRA).
 As part of this process, the notice is subject to public comment and re-approval every 3 years.
-With the 2016 PRA submission, a non-substantive change has been made to the ABN.
-In accordance with Section 504 of the Rehabilitation Act of 1973 (Section 504), the form has been revised to include language informing beneficiaries of their rights to CMS nondiscrimination practices and how to request the ABN in an alternative format if needed.
+With the latest PRA submission, a change has been made to the ABN.
+In accordance with Title 18 of the Social Security Act, guidelines for Dual Eligible beneficiaries have been added to the ABN form instructions.